Nicolás Zalazar

-Nicolás Mauricio Zalazar (born 29 January 1997) is an Argentine professional footballer who plays as a centre-back for Defensa y Justicia.
+Nicolás Mauricio Zalazar (born 29 January 1997) is an Argentine professional footballer who plays as a centre-back for Instituto.

 Career

 Club

 Zalazar was promoted into San Lorenzo's first-team squad under manager Diego Aguirre during the 2016–17 Argentine Primera División campaign, making his debut against Newell's Old Boys on 30 October 2016.
 He subsequently made four further appearances in his opening season.
 In July 2018, Zalazar joined Atlético de Rafaela of Primera B Nacional on loan.

 International

 Zalazar won four caps for the Argentina U20 team at the 2017 South American Youth Football Championship, the first of which arrived versus eventual winners Uruguay on 21 January.